ydydsnyd/mono/doc/docs/faq.md

 ## Do you support collaborative text editing?

+We don't have first-class support for collaborative-text yet.

+However, some users implement collaborative text in a Replicache application by sending [yjs](https://github.com/yjs/yjs) documents over push and pull, and this seems to work pretty well.
+You can easily send just the deltas over push, but for pull, sending just deltas is more difficult.

-No, but it's high on the todo list.
-Many applications can get by without a full collaborative editing solution if their text is highly structured (e.g., like Notion).
-But we plan on having first-class text support.
-(Let us know if you are interested).
+Many applications can also get by without a full collaborative editing solution if their text is highly structured (e.g., like Notion).

+We do plan to offer first-class collaborative text in the future.

 ## What about undo?